oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

 ## Task 1: Display the CLIP embedding model

 The CLIP embedding model has already been converted to ONNX format and loaded into the database.
-This is the same model that was used to create vectors of the park images that were also pre-loaded.
+This was described in the lab introduction and is the same model that was used to create the vectors of the park images, which were also pre-loaded.

 1. Display the CLIP embedding model: